CapsCode-Website/capscode/src/blogfiles/javascript/numeric-separator-in-javascript/index.md

 ```js
 let num = 1000000000000
 ```
-if someone is reading the value of num verbally, then in the first sight one cannot be able to read it.
-So **numeric separator** help developers make it readable in the first sight.
+if someone is reading the value of num verbally, then at the first sight one cannot be able to read it.
+So **numeric separator** help developers make it readable at the first sight.

 Let's see how it helps.